coreos/docs/os/sdk-building-development-images.md

 NOTE: This port will need to be Internet accessible if your VM is remote.

 Run `gmerge` from your VM and ensure that the `DEVSERVER` setting in `/etc/coreos/update.conf` points to your workstation IP/hostname and port.

 ```sh
 gmerge coreos-base/update_engine
 ```

-### Updating an Image with Update Engine
+### Updating an image with update engine

 If you want to test that an image you built can successfully upgrade a running VM you can use devserver.
 To specify the version to upgrade to you can use the `--image` argument.
 This should be a newer build than the VM is currently running, otherwise devserver will answer "no update" to any requests.
 Here is an example using the default value:

 ```sh
 start_devserver --image ../build/images/amd64-usr/latest/coreos_developer_image.bin
 ```

 On the target VM ensure that the `SERVER` setting in `/etc/coreos/update.conf` points to your workstation, for example:

 ```sh
 GROUP=developer